jonlpersson/ed-latimore/site/_posts/2022-12-15-what-happens-when-you-get-a-girlfriend.md

 Just be aware of the ones that are.

+{% include widgets/summary.html id="Attractive-Man" %}

 ## You gain(or lose) confidence

-Relationships trigger the reward response in your brain.[^4] If you have a good relationship with a loving, supportive partner, you gain confidence and overall happiness.
+Relationships trigger the reward response in your brain.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> If you have a good relationship with a loving, supportive partner, you gain confidence and overall happiness.
 When you have the opposite, however, it’s very easy to slip into low self-esteem and second-guess yourself.

 Because you can become addicted to the choices you make, bad relationships can wire your brain into an addiction for unhealthy behavior.
 Let's say you have a style of arguing that is rewarded with sex.
 Or if you're in high school, your girlfriend uses her emotions to get what she wants.
 She might ignore your text messages or give you the silent treatment.
 Then when you do what she wants, she rewards you with love and spending time together.